When are Gradings

 Well done, you’ve finished!

 Once you have finished, you should sit down and maintain a respectful silence until every student has been graded.
 Grading students will then be lined up again and the results announced.
-If successful, you will be given your new belt, your blue licence book which should be brought to all future gradings and your new training record card.
-You will also receive a certificate, which is presented to you at an ESKA presentation afternoon/evening, held every six months.
+If successful, you will be given your new belt.
+You will also receive a certificate, which is presented to you at your training venue a few weeks later.

-We are happy for family and friends to come along to support you although we would ask that they also maintain a respectful silence during the grading.
+We are happy for 1 family member or friend to come along to support you although we would ask that they also maintain a respectful silence during the grading.

 Sometimes, you may not be successful.
-If this is the case, you will be given a replacement training record card and your licence will be returned to you.
 If you have been unsuccessful in just one element, then you will only have to repeat this one element at the next grading.
 If you have been unsuccessful on two or more elements, you will need to retake the whole grading again (Full Requirements Below).

 Refer on one element only